Guidelines and Timetable

 iv. a geographic/regional representation of submissions.

-- Friday 22th May 2020 – Teachers to be notified of showcased submissions.
+- Friday 25th November 2022 – Teachers to be notified about the format of the event and the schedule